ecmel/refable/README.md

 ## Events

-The Controller class has a convenience method called dispatch that fires custom events.
-It takes an eventName as the first argument.
-The optional payload is held in second argument.
+The Controller class has a method called dispatch that fires custom events.
+It takes an event name and an optional payload as arguments.

 ```html
 <div data-controller="search">